 Readers may visit Sherpa Romeo to view our Preprint Policy.

-To ensure long-term digital preservation, all published articles will be archived on the Portico platform.
-Authors are also encouraged to deposit their articles in PubMed Central/Europe PMC, and other appropriate archives.
+To ensure long-term digital preservation, all published articles will be archived on PubMed Central and Portico platform.
+Authors are also encouraged to deposit their articles in other appropriate archives.
 It is the authors' responsibility to ensure that any Institutional or funders' requirements for archiving are met.

 Authors have the right to appeal editorial decisions or review reports during the editorial process.
 Please contact the editorial office at firstname.lastname@example.org to submit your appeals.
 Editors should allow appeals to override earlier decisions following appropriate reconsideration of the editorial process and decision making (for example, additional factual input by the authors, revisions, extra material in the manuscript, or appeals about conflicts of interest and concerns about biased peer review).
 Editors should mediate all exchanges between authors and peer reviewers during the peer-review process.
 Editors may seek comments from additional peer reviewers to help them make their final decision.
 The editor’s decision following an appeal is final.
 Author protest alone should not affect decisions.